bekircetinkaya/Reccomender-System/README.md

 Than, for any user to find recommendation:
 - find responsible cluster of the user
-- find a user, whos like matrix is closest the user matrix
+- find a user ( in same cluster), whos like matrix is closest the user matrix